A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

+So $m$-divisors are divisors with coefficients in local systems.
+Lemma \ref{abcdz1z2} and part $(ii)$ of Theorem \ref{H2Aprop} show that the local system from Definition \ref{mdiv} becomes $Sym^{m}V_{2}$ when $b_{-}=1$.

-The heart of the matter here is to define the ``correct'' equivalence relation among these $m$-divisors.
-In order to do so, we first need to introduce a certain property of automorphic forms on $G(L_{\mathbb{R}})$.
+We need to introduce another property of automorphic forms on $G(L_{\mathbb{R}})$.
 Let $\Phi$ be an automorphic form of weight $m$ on $G(L_{\mathbb{R}}) \cong K_{\mathbb{R}}+iC$ which is an eigenform of $\Delta_{m}^{G}$ with eigenvalue $-2mb_{-}$, and assume first that the lattice $L$ contains a primitive norm zero vector $z$.
 The expansion of $\Phi$ around $z$ in a Weyl chamber $W$ containing $z$ in its closure is of the form (as in Theorem \ref{PhiLmm0}).
 We call $\Phi$ \emph{algebraic} if the coefficients $A_{k,C,\rho}$ are algebraic over $\mathbb{Q}$.
-If $L$ contains no norm zero vectors, then as in Section 8 of \cite{[B1]}, we can embed $L$ in two different lattices $M$ and $N$ of signature $(2,b_{-}+24)$, which gives embeddings of $G(L_{\mathbb{R}})$ into the larger Grassmannians $G(M_{\mathbb{R}})$ and $G(N_{\mathbb{R}})$.
+If $L$ contains no norm zero vectors, then as in Section 8 of \cite{[B1]}, we can embed $L$ in two different lattices $M$ and $N$ of signature $(2,b_{-}+24)$, giving embeddings of $G(L_{\mathbb{R}})$ into the larger Grassmannians $G(M_{\mathbb{R}})$ and $G(N_{\mathbb{R}})$.
 Assume that we can present $\Phi$ as the difference of weight $m$ automorphic forms on $G(M_{\mathbb{R}})$ and $G(N_{\mathbb{R}})$, which are eigenforms with eigenvalue $-2m(b_{-}+24)$ of the corresponding Laplacians, minus their singularities.
 We call $\Phi$ \emph{algebraic} if it is obtained in this way from \emph{algebraic} automorphic forms on the larger Grassmannians.
 We note again that one has to apply the argument carefully in this case---see the last remark following Theorem \ref{PhiLmm0} above.
-In the case $b_{-}=1$, we call a meromorphic automorphic (modular) form of weight $2m+2$ with respect to a subgroup $\Gamma$ of $SL_{2}(\mathbb{R})$ having $\infty$ as a cusp \emph{algebraic} if its expansion around $\infty$ involves Fourier coefficients which are algebraic over $\mathbb{Q}$.
-This definition agrees with the classical $q$-expansion principle, and such modular forms are meromorphic sections of the line bundle $\Omega_{X(\Gamma)}^{\otimes(m+1)}$ which are defined over the algebraic closure of $\mathbb{Q}$.
-If $\Gamma$ has no cusps then we use the algebraicity of meromorphic sections of $\Omega_{X(\Gamma)}^{\otimes(m+1)}$ in order to characterize the algebraic meromorphic modular forms.
-Given an algebraic automorphic form $\Phi$ of orthogonal weight $m$ (hence modular weight $2m$) and eigenvalue $-2m$ on $G(L_{\mathbb{R}})\cong\mathcal{H}$, whose algebraicity is characterized using embeddings into larger lattices as described above, it is likely that the meromorphic modular form $\delta_{2m}\Phi$ is an algebraic modular form of weight $2m+2$.
+The $q$-expansion principle shows that in the case where $b_{-}=1$ and $\Gamma$ has cusps, the $\delta_{2m}$-images of an algebraic automorphic form of automorphic weight $m$ is an algebraic meromorphic modular form of $2m+2$.
+This assertion is likely to extend also to the case where $\Gamma$ has no cusps.